Women’s health

 Pelvic pain affects many Australian men and women.
 This includes issues like pain with emptying bladder or bowels, pain with sex, severe pain with periods, any other pain in the pelvis area, and, sometimes, urinary tract infections.

-Follow the links for more information about bowel and bladder health and sexual health.
+For more information, see bowel and bladder health and sexual health.

 --How do I know if my condition requires physiotherapy or other medical attention?